Wren’s Nest Forest Preschool Program

 Wren’s Nest is a wilderness program for preschool-age kids.
 Students at Wren’s Nest learn by interacting with the natural world.
 Willowell is proud to partner with Common Ground Center in Starksboro to host Wren’s Nest.
 Wren’s Nest takes place on Mondays from 8:30 AM – 1 PM during the school year.

-Kathryn McEachen is an experienced outdoor educator whose teaching style is flexible and creative, allowing her to adjust plans in the moment to suit the evolving needs of the students.
+Kathryn McEachen, program director, is an experienced outdoor educator whose teaching style is flexible and creative, allowing her to adjust plans in the moment to suit the evolving needs of the students.
 Her curriculum depends less on rigid structure and more on independent exploration—allowing each child to engage with his or her natural environment through play and with the guidance of trained instructors.
-Katie’s mother Karen McEachen is assisting Katie each week.
-She has thirty-five years of experience teaching in public and private settings with a special focus on art.
+Mo Bissonnette, assistant teacher, has over 10 years of training in wilderness skills and has taught outdoor nature mentoring programs, classes, and camps all over Vermont.

 Each student at Wren’s Nest is encouraged to push personal boundaries.
 For preschoolers, pushing boundaries may mean staying outside longer than they’re used to, or holding a bug in their hands; for some it may simply mean walking into the woods for the first time without mom and dad.